GeoNode/documentation/advanced/components/index.rst

 #. **If not yet configured** the Authentication Filter ``geonode-oauth2 - Authentication using a GeoNode OAuth2``, click on ``Authentication Filters`` > ``Add new``

     .. note:: This passage is **not** needed if the ``geonode-oauth2 - Authentication using a GeoNode OAuth2`` has been already created.
-If so it will be displayed amond the Authentication Filters list
+If so it will be displayed among the Authentication Filters list

         .. figure:: img/oauth015.png